nikitaDanilenko/pubquiz-server/Readme.md

    There are no fixed requirements here, because you can run various servers, including localhost, and it all depends on your set-up.

-1. To obtain the PDF sheets you shout have `pdflatex` installed and in your environment variable.
+1. To obtain the PDF sheets you should have `pdflatex` installed and in your environment variable.
-   Additionally, there are some non-standard packages used along the way, but all of them should be available in a general basic LaTeX package.
+   Additionally, there are some non-standard packages used along the way, but all of them should be available in a general basic LaTeX distribution.
    The program will work without `pdflatex` as well, but then no sheets and particularly no QR codes will be generated.